stephenverderame/cpp_book/src/basic_containers/vector.md

 ### `std::initializer_list`

 This one isn't technically part of the containers either.
 The purpose is to allow you to pass an arbitrary amount of the same type arguments to a constructor or function.
-The initializer list can be set, and iterated and that's about it.
+The initializer list can be set and iterated, and that's about it.

 ```C++
 auto sum(std::initalizer_list<int> list) {